Viz Extensions FAQ

 For added security, our extensions are available on the cloud, hosted by us, but also on-premise if you want complete control (more about that later).

-How to add a Viz Extension?
+How do I add a Viz Extension to my worksheet?

 You can easily add a new Viz Extension directly from a worksheet in the Marks Card by using the Add Extensions button.
-Then, you can choose to use published Viz Extensions from the Tableau Exchange (built by Tableau Partners like us) or Local Viz Extensions (.trex file).

 How to use a Viz Extension?